Assorted-Development/winforms-themes/README.md

 }
 ```

-If those 2 way are not flexible enough, you can implement a theme for yourself and register it using a custom theme source(see below):
+If those 2 ways are not flexible enough, you can implement a theme by yourself and register it using a custom theme source (see below):
 The prefered way is to subclass `AbstractTheme` as you just need to implement the base colors and optionally override the extended colors - styling the controls is done by the base class.

 The more advanced way is implementing the `ITheme` interface.
 This only supports the basic infrastructure like theme capabilities but the styling is completely in your hands.